Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Conclusions and Recommendations

 \section{Conclusions and Recommendations}

-We have established calibration factors (Table~\ref{tab:main}) for 170 of the 233 SHS fields (73 per cent), so these can be used directly to derive accurate integrated H$\alpha$ fluxes for a wide range of objects including PNe, \HII\ regions, Wolf-Rayet shells and supernova remnants (refer to Figure~\ref{fig:fluxcal}).
-Based on the significant number of calibrating objects we have used, we can demonstrate that our derived fluxes agree to within $\pm$0.1\,dex with independent fluxes from the literature over a remarkable range of 7~dex in integrated flux.
-There is a small systematic offset where SHS fluxes seem to be approximately 10--15\% fainter than the equivalent SHASSA fluxes.
-The origin of this offset is attributed to the differing filter transmission of the \NII\ lines between SHASSA and the SHS, and the fact that the original analysis assumed that the diffuse emission from the ISM was solely \ha\ emission.
-Better agreement can be obtained by scaling up the SHS H$\alpha$ fluxes by 0.05 dex.
+We have established calibration factors (Table~\ref{tab:main}) for 170 of the 233 SHS fields (73\,\%), so these can be used directly to derive accurate integrated H$\alpha$ fluxes for a wide range of objects including PNe, \HII\ regions, Wolf-Rayet shells and supernova remnants (refer to Figure~\ref{fig:fluxcal}).
+Based on the significant number of calibrating objects we have used, we can demonstrate that our derived fluxes agree to $\pm$0.1\,dex ($\approx$25 per cent) with independent fluxes from the literature over a remarkable range of 7\,dex in integrated flux.
+There is a small systematic bias where SHS fluxes seem to be approximately 10--15\% fainter than the equivalent SHASSA fluxes.
+The origin of this bias is attributed to the differing filter transmission of the \NII\ lines between SHASSA and the SHS, and the fact that the original analysis assumed that the diffuse emission from the ISM was solely \ha\ emission.
+Better agreement can be obtained by scaling up the SHS H$\alpha$ fluxes by 0.05\,dex.

 Determining fluxes for extended objects within the first-ranked SHS fields can be performed with confidence.
-This is to be expected since these fields exhibit a tight linear data-data relation with respective SHASSA images.
 For most of the second-ranked fields, the flux uncertainties are somewhat larger, though still usable.
 There are currently 63 relatively featureless fields in Table~\ref{tab:main}) for which we could not determine the CF. These fields either have high chemical fog levels or the fields have a poor dynamic range.
 This does not mean there is anything wrong per se with the exposures, just that the fields are mostly devoid of variable intensity \ha\ emission making it difficult to determine the CF. Such fields may still contain significant numbers of small localised emission nebulae such as PNe.
 In the meantime, we use the mean CF for all first-ranked fields of 12.0\,counts\,px$^{-1}$\,R$^{-1}$ as a default value for fields with indeterminate values.
-The \ha\ surface brightnesses and integrated fluxes so derived should be accurate to better than $\pm$0.2 dex.
+The \ha\ surface brightnesses and integrated fluxes so derived should be accurate to better than $\pm$0.2\,dex (or $\approx$50 per cent).
 Many of these fields still could be used with more confidence if local CF values were established, even for fields affected by high chemical fog.